Integrated into the GeoStudio Suite

 The hydraulic conductivity of the soil is a function of the negative pore-water pressure in the unsaturated regions.
 The rate of change in water content is dependent on the pore-water pressure during transient processes.
 Hydraulic conductivity can be defined as anisotropic in two orthogonal directions.

 Formulated for Saturated/Unsaturated Flow

-SEEP/W is formulated for saturated and
+SEEP/W and SEEP3D are formulated for saturated and

 unsaturated groundwater flow, a feature that greatly broadens the range of

 problems that can be analyzed.
 In addition to traditional steady-state